seven-io/CS-Cart/README.md

 ## Setup

 1. Go to `Administration -> Send SMS -> Settings`
-2. Set your API key from your [sms77 developer dashboard](https://app.sms77.io/developer)
+2. Set your API key from your [seven developer dashboard](https://app.seven.io/developer)
 3. Submit by clicking `Save`

 ## How to send SMS?